benoitcharmettant/immuno/README.md

 * exp_2 : To classifications are asked here.
 We consider the same question as in exp_1, but we add a second class for the model to make a distinction between a tumor that has been injected or not (of course the treatment has to have begun).

+* exp_3 : Classification taking into account the whole tumor.
+In this experiment a patch designate a ROI centered around the tumor.